faisalmemon/articles/LLMS_Can_Start_A_War.md

 Chat systems rightly refuse to entertain plainly illegal and malicious uses of them.
 They won't tell you how to poison someone.
 But who thought about tariff strategies?

 The only saving grace here was the order of countries was non-human.
 It was obviously LLM-like generative ordering.
-It was a unintended marker to indicate AI generation.
+It was an unintended marker to indicate AI generation.

 For image generation there is technology to mark the images as generative AI images.
 This is a good step forwards.
 But the problem remains for generative text.